tokumei27/Ubuntu-Brave-Installer/README.md

 # Ubuntu-Brave-Installer
-Brave installation on Ubuntu for normies.
+Brave installation on Ubuntu made simple

 ## How to Use